corey-bailey/civicinfo-electionsQuery/README.md

 # civic-info-elections-query-api
-is an example Mocha and Chai automated test of theGoogle Civic Information Elections API
+is an example Mocha and Chai automated test of the Google Civic Information Elections API

 ## Installation
 Prerequisites